SagarMainali/Doingly---Todo-app/README.md

 # Doingly

-Its a todo app made using react typescript and tailwind css.
+It's a todo app made using react typescript and tailwind css.
 It lets you do everything that a simple todo app has to.

 ## Demo